tqgminh/text_classification/README.rst

 Installation Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This tool is available in Python 3.
+This tool requires Python 3 environment.

 Direct your path to 'demo' directory by 'cd' command.
 To run this tool, you need to install flask, pyvi module.
 Open your command prompt and run these commands: